leereilly/games/README.md

 * [A Dark Room](https://github.com/doublespeakgames/adarkroom) - Minimalist Text Adventure game written in JavaScript.
 [Play it now!](http://adarkroom.doublespeakgames.com/)
 * [Anagramica](https://github.com/binarymax/anagramica) - A word game and API for anagrams.
 [Play it now!](http://www.anagramica.com/)
 * [Astry](https://github.com/wwwtyro/Astray) - WebGL maze game built with Three.js and Box2dWeb.
 [Play it now!](http://wwwtyro.github.io/Astray/)
-* [Beatrix](https://github.com/cxong/Beatrix) - Music game where you arrange the drums to catch the beats and play the right rhythm.
-[Play it now!](http://gamejolt.com/games/puzzle/beatrix/27454/)
 * [BitBot](https://github.com/recardona/BitBot) - HTML/JS game where you control a bot, which must sense, plan, and act.
 [Play it now!](http://recardona.github.io/BitBot/)
 * [BlicblockJS](https://github.com/cheshire137/blicblock-js) - JavaScript game based on Blicblock in The Sims 4.
 Match tetrominoes to clear the board.
 [Play it now!](http://blicblockjs.herokuapp.com/)
 * [Blockrain.js](https://github.com/Aerolab/blockrain.js) - Embed & play the classic game on your site.
 Simple as that.
 [Play it now!](http://aerolab.github.io/blockrain.js/)